11.08 - Use of Email

 7. Email Account Delegation

-Delegation occurs when an email account owner (the “delegator”) grants permissions to another user (“the delegate”) to access the owner’s email, calendar, and/or contacts.
-Delegation is not permitted by sharing passwords or logging in to the account for the delegate to use – the delegate must be using his/her own account.
+Delegation occurs when an email account owner (the “delegator”) grants permissions to another individual (“the delegate”) to access the owner’s email, calendar, and/or contacts.
+Delegation is not permitted by sharing passwords or logging in to the account for the delegate to use – the delegate must be using their own account.
 Delegators have the ability to set variable permissions to the delegate, such that the delegate has the ability to only read emails or also create emails on behalf of the delegator.

 8. Email Account Retention